Haute Route Chamonix Zermatt Ski Tour – 7 days

 Planning & logistics

-We make arrangements so the trip runs smoothly (hire guides, book huts, take bookings, etc.).
+We make arrangements to ensure the trip runs smoothly (e.g., hiring guides, booking huts, taxis, etc.).

-If you need help finding accommodation or airport transfers or have other questions leading up to the trip, we will help you.
+We will help you if you need help finding accommodation or airport transfers or have other questions before the trip.

 Seven days with UIAGM/IFMGA guides

 The guides working with us hold the highest recognized mountaineering certificate.
-They are equally a friendly and nice group of guides used to handling groups and climbs in the Alps.
+They are equally friendly and nice, and they are used to handling groups and climbs in the Alps.

 Group equipment (ropes & safety gear)